schafeld/shopware-tutorial-olli/AI_DOCUMENTS/LEARNING_SHOPWARE/SOLUTIONS/DAY_2_SOLUTIONS.md

     protected function configure(): void
     {
         $this
-            ->setDescription('Show top viewed products')
+            ->setName('learning:top-products') // this is the way to set a default name ->setDescription('Show top viewed products')
             ->addOption('limit', 'l', InputOption::VALUE_OPTIONAL, 'Number of products to show', 10)
             ->addOption('reset', 'r', InputOption::VALUE_NONE, 'Reset all view counts');